What is this guide?

 This is a wide-ranging set of elements outside of your website, such as citations (places your business is referenced elsewhere online such as Yelp), online reviews, links to your site from other websites, and places your brand is mentioned by others.

 Want to learn more about off-page SEO?
-Read Moz’s Guide to Off-Site SEO.
+Read SEMrush's guide to off-page SEO.

 Even for a boiled-down list, we realize it’s a lot to take in.
 Now that you’ve got a taste for just how complex SEO can be, we recommend taking a moment to re-read and do some of your own research into these five areas for a better understanding of them.
 You don’t need to be an expert, but it’ll help you the rest of the way.